Ohio has a rare opportunity to lower drug prices this November.

 If Issue 2 wins, then other states will follow suit, insurers will demand the same price, and we will be shaving billions of dollars off of the unsustainably high cost of healthcare in this country today.

-But what I look forward to most of all, is when the huge pharmaceutical lobby pool dries up.
+But what I look forward to most of all, is the drying up of the huge pharmaceutical lobby pool, when they don’t have so much money to splash around.

 Wouldn’t it be great if We The People could get our elected representatives back?